“No country can ever truly flourish if it stifles the potential of its women and deprives itself of the contributions of half of its citizens.”

-Nantongo says she now understands the value of conservation and notes that there is a collective recognition in her village about the importance of protecting and preserving biodiversity.
-The simplicity of the message, which suggests that all actions that damage the environment affects productivity in the long run, has made a difference in her village in under one year.
+Nantongo says she now understands the value of conservation and notes that there is a collective recognition in her village of the importance of protecting and preserving biodiversity.
+The simplicity of the message, which suggests that all actions that damage the environment affect productivity in the long run, has made a difference in her village in under one year.

 According to CEDO executive director Abdallah Byabashaija, the initiative targets 767 farmers, including men, women and youth.
 He says women are particularly encouraged to participate in the project.

 “These women are educating their children and have contributed positively to the development of schools in the villages.
 They are also participating fully in conservation efforts,” he says.

 “This is the people’s way of life.
 Their livelihood is based on the Budongo CFR.
 They cut trees for firewood, and timber, burn charcoal for sale and this has been the practice all their lives.
 We are changing that mind-set,” Byabashaija adds.

 Herbert Wandera, the programs manager at CEDO, says so far 32,000 Mahogany and Umbrella Terminalia tree seedlings have been planted out of the targeted 72,000 tree seedlings.
 He says the remaining seedlings will be distributed and planted soon.

 “We shall continue to monitor the growth of the trees and the regenerated areas,” Wandera says.